Scalable Implicit Solvers with Dynamic Mesh Adaptation for a Relativistic Drift-Kinetic Fokker-Planck-Boltzmann Model: Numerical results

 \subsection{Manufactured solution results: Convergence of algorithms}

-This section employs the manufactured solution derived in Section~\ref{sec:solutions} to demonstrate a convergence analysis of the overall solver, including the numerical scheme and handling of the finite volume discretization at hanging faces of neighboring cells with different levels of refinement.
+This section employs the manufactured solution derived in Section~\ref{sec:solutions} to demonstrate a convergence analysis of the overall solver, including the numerical scheme and handling of the {finite volume discretization} at hanging faces of neighboring cells with different levels of refinement.

-The manufactured solution is approximated in the domain $[0.3, 60]\times[-1, 1]$ for $[p_\mathrm{min},p_\mathrm{max}]\times[\xi_\mathrm{min},\xi_\mathrm{max}]$.
-The RFP model parameters used in~\eqref{eqn:exactCollisionMMS} are $E=0.5$, $\alpha=0.05$; the simulation of the manufactured solution takes place in the time interval $t=0,\ldots,10$; and the MUSCL scheme is used.
-We utilize the 3rd-order explicit Runge--Kutta time integrator of PETSc with a constant time step length.
-The range of levels of mesh refinement, in between which our AMR refinement criteria from Section~\ref{sec:amr-pred} are adapting the mesh dynamically, is varying.
-We prescribe the range of levels to be 3 and shift the minimum and maximum permitted levels up by one in each simulation setup.
-The coarsest setup has refinement levels $(2,3,4)$; the next finer setup has levels $(3,4,5)$, then $(4,5,6)$, and finally $(5,6,7)$.
-Table~\ref{tab:manufactured} lists the number of FV cells that are generated by the AMR algorithm with prediction (see Section~\ref{sec:amr-pred}) at each refinement level.
+The manufactured solution is approximated in the domain $[0.3, 60]\times[-1, 1]$ for $[p_\mathrm{min},p_\mathrm{max}]\times[\xi_\mathrm{min},\xi_\mathrm{max}]$. \editOne{The RFP model parameters used in} {The parameter $E=0.5$ is used in the model}~\eqref{eqn:exactCollisionMMS}; \editOne{are $E=0.5$, $\alpha=0.05$}{} the simulation of the manufactured solution takes place in the time interval $t=0,\ldots,10$; and the MUSCL scheme is used.
+We utilize the 3rd-order explicit Runge--Kutta time integrator of PETSc with a constant time step length \editAll{}{(varying sizes determined by spatial refinement)}.
+The range of levels of mesh refinement, in between which our AMR refinement criteria from Section~\ref{sec:amr-pred} are adapting the mesh dynamically, is varied.
+We prescribe the range of levels to be three and shift the minimum and maximum permitted levels up by one in each simulation setup.
+Consequently, the coarsest setup has refinement levels $(2,3,4)$; the next finer setup has levels $(3,4,5)$, \editBOne{then $(4,5,6)$, and finally $(5,6,7)$} {etc.; and finally we reach levels $(7,8,9)$}.
+Table~\ref{tab:manufactured} lists the number of \editOne{FV cells}{cells} that are generated by the AMR algorithm with prediction (see Section~\ref{sec:amr-pred}) at each refinement level.

 The increasingly finer mesh resolution requires a shorter time step length that is selected to satisfy the CFL condition; see column $\Delta t$ in Table~\ref{tab:manufactured}.
-Because of the changing time step length, we also are adjusting the frequency of time steps at which mesh refinement is performed; the corresponding column in Table~\ref{tab:manufactured} is called \emph{Refine freq.} The refinement frequency determines after how many time steps the mesh is updated to track the dynamically changing solution.
+Because of the changing time step length, we also are adjusting the frequency of time steps at which mesh refinement is performed; the corresponding column in Table~\ref{tab:manufactured} is called \emph{Refine freq.} The refinement frequency determines after how many time steps the mesh is updated to track the dynamically changing solution. \editBOne{}{We increase the refinement frequency proportionally to the number of time steps, hence the total number of AMR operations stays constant across all experiments.}